njcaruso/bot-nodejs-demo/README.md

 - Howdy Botkit
 - A very basic interaction

-Get a demo token here: https://api.slack.com/docs/oauth-test-tokens
+Create a bot by going here:
+https://{YOUR TEAM ID}.slack.com/apps/build/custom-integration

+This is a CUSTOM bot, and not intended for public dissemination.
+A public bot requires public registration, and is outside the scope of this project.

+Get the OAUTH token that may look like xoxb-1234567...

+NodeJS will expect this token under the environment variable slackToken.

-To run type `npm run dev` however, you'll need environment variables for:
+To run type `npm run dev` however, you'll need environment variables for the Slack Token.
-- YouTube
-- API.ai
-- Slack

-So you'll probably need to type in `export aiToken=xxx && export slackToken=yyy && export youtubeToken=zzz && npm run dev` where x y and z are appropriate token/keys
+So you'll probably need to type in `export export slackToken=yyy && npm run dev` where yyy is the appropriate token/keys